lawrence-laz/dotfiles/book1.md

 [[Meditations]]

 NOTES FOR SELF:
- - L: the book’s content is notes for me, but intro is explanation and reasoning behind the need for these notes
+ L: the book’s content is notes for me, but intro is explanation and reasoning behind the need for these notes go through gallub strengths and their positives and negatives, try to look at it from the lense of this book and distill stuff into vices, impulses, virtues, etc.
----
+/home/llaz/git/notes/philosophy/personal philosophy.md
+/home/llaz/git/notes/philosophy/virtue.md

 ## Introduction
-This book contains thoughts and ideas that are not original.
-Some of them I've learned from the great minds that have lived in this world.
-Some of them I have arrived at myself, just to find someone else already been there and talked about it.
+This book contains thoughts and ideas some of whch are not original.
+Part of them I have learned from the great minds that have lived in this world.
+The other part I have arrived at myself, just to find someone else already been there and talked about it.
 Majority of the ideas and thoughts one might consider to be common sense.
 But that is not the point.
 The point is that I, as a rational human being, recognize these thoughts to be true, or at least believe them to be true and worth living by.
 These thoughts and ideas are what define me as a human being and the character I aspire to have.
 As Epictetus said, paraphrased, it doesn't matter by who the idea was said, the idea is what is important.
 And if I find the idea to be agreeable and of value to me, I make it my own.
-This does mean that, once again, originality is not the aim of this book.
+This *does* mean that, once again, originality is not the aim of this book.
 What you can expect is a lot of repetition and looking at same things from different perspectives.
-It will contain ideas, that might be very contradicting to today's modern person, as they are mostly oriented towards the internal of a being, soul, ming, character, good judgement and it mainly describes to do away with everything that is external.
-Or not do away, but rather not ascribe too much value to the externals things, as that is how you become attached to them and in a way a slave to them.
+It will contain ideas, that might be very contradicting to today's modern person, as they are mostly oriented towards the internal of a being, soul, mind, character, good judgement and it mainly describes to do away with everything that is external.
+Or not to do away, but rather not ascribe too much value to the external things, as that is how you become attached to them and in a way a slave to them.
 Your happiness becomes dependant on the externals, which are not in your hands.

 While ideas will be in general, as common property, list good authors to read, minimalists etc.